Skip to content

 Now, let’s compare this to AQA Paper 2 (average marks for all paper 2s since 2018):

 Now that you know this, how does this impact your preparations for each paper?
 What are you going to do differently as a result?
 If the answer is “Nothing”, you are under-preparing.
-Equally, if you tell me that you are only going to practise 15-mark “Analyse” questions for Paper 1, you are over-applying these principles.
+Equally, if you tell me that you are only going to practise 15-mark “Analyse” questions for Paper 1 and 2, you are over-applying these principles.

 Top tip #3: Be prepared to explain why/how on every topic